Algebraic tensor products and internal homs of noncommutative L^p-spaces

-We define the space~$\L_a(M)$ to be the $a$-graded component of~$\hat M$ for all~$a\in\I$.
-To define $\L_a(M)$ for $\Re a>0$ we need to introduce unbounded elements.
-See Nelson~[\Ne, Section~2] or Terp~[\Te, Chapter~I] for the relevant definitions and proofs.
-Denote by~$\bar M$ the completion of~$\hat M$ in the $\tau$-measurable topology.
 All algebraic operations (including the grading) on~$\hat M$ are continuous in this topology, hence $\bar M$ is a topological unital *-algebra.
 In fact, it is a $\C$-graded {\it extended von Neumann algebra}, which means that its properties are very similar to those of von Neumann algebras (in particular, it admits a version of the Borel functional calculus), but it also has unbounded elements, which have infinite norm.
 We define positive elements of~$\bar M$ in the same way as for von Neumann algebras.
 The set of all positive elements of~$\bar M$ is the closure of~$M^+$ in the $\tau$-measurable topology.
 The $\I$-grading on~$\bar M$ extends analytically to a $\C$-grading.
-For every $a\in\Cp$ we define $\L_a(M)$ as the $a$-graded component of~$\bar M$.
-We require $a\in\Cp$ because all other graded components are zero.
-See Terp~[\Te, Chapter~II] and Yamagami~[\Ya,~\S2] for details.